peritext/peritext/specification/files/doc-technical_structure.md

 * handle CRUD operations at an abstract level (data management type agnostic)
 * check if data is available for a give part slug (availabilityLookup)
 * check if data is viewable/public to serve (visibilityLookup)
-* verifying the type of a folder (content, resource, ...)
+* verify the type of a folder (content, resource, ...)
 * get the title of a part (titleLookUp)
 * organize the parsing and rendering of a specific folder (rendering)